compressmodels/compressmodels.github.io/_posts/2025-06-01-breast-cancer-case-study.md

 We present an empirical evaluation of a custom ONNX-based inference acceleration framework applied to wide multilayer perceptrons (MLPs).
 Our method integrates early exit mechanisms within ONNX-exported MLP classifiers to significantly reduce inference time without compromising accuracy.

 ### Dataset
-We evaluate our method on the Breast Cancer Wisconsin (Diagnostic) dataset, a well-known benchmark for binary classification of tabular medical data.
-The dataset contains 30 continuous features.
+We evaluate our method on the [Breast Cancer Wisconsin (Diagnostic) dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html), a well-known benchmark for binary classification of tabular medical data.
+The dataset contains 569 data points and 30 features.

 ### Experimental Setup